- Landsat-1 to Landsat-3

-MSS was built by SBRC (Santa Barbara Research Center) of Hughes Aircraft Company in Goleta, CA.
+MSS was built by SBRC (Santa Barbara Research Center) of Hughes Aircraft Company in Goleta, American.

 The objective of MSS was to provide repetitive daytime acquisition of high-resolution, multispectral data of the Earth's surface on a global basis and to demonstrate that remote sensing from space is a feasible and practical approach to efficient management of the Earth's resources.